rohan-pixel/audiobook/README.md

 # 📚 Audiobook App — Expo + Firebase + React Native

 Welcome to the Audiobook App, a cross-platform mobile application built using Expo, React Native, and Firebase.
-This project provides a modern, fast, and scalable solution for listening to, uploading, and managing audiobooks on Android, iOS, and Web.
+This project provides a modern, fast, and scalable solution for listening to, uploading, and managing audiobooks on Android, iOS, and Web

 ## 🚀 Features